Sunday's Scottish Gossip

 Former Kilmarnock assistant Peter Leven, the 38-year-old who has had successful spells as number two with Dinamo Brest and Orenburg, is still in the hunt to be Dundee's new boss along with Dens Park coach Dave Mackay and their former midfielder, Gavin Rae.
 (Sunday Mail)

-Callum Hendry is likely to move to English football with the 24-year-old striker poised to leave St Johnstone t the end of his contract this summer.
+Callum Hendry is likely to move to English football with the 24-year-old striker poised to leave St Johnstone at the end of his contract this summer.
 (Sunday Post, print edition)

 Nicky Low is staying with Arbroath, where the 30-year-old midfielder has a year left of his contract, despite interest from Scottish Championship rivals.
 (Sunday Post, print edition)